 SHOW project results and lessons learned dissemination

-The Strengthening Health Outcomes for Women and Children (SHOW) iproject is a gender-transformative initiative aimed at increasing the quality, availability, utilization and accountability of essential Maternal, Newborn and Child Health/Sexual and Reproductive Health (MNCH/SRH) services to reduce maternal and child mortality amongst marginalized and vulnerable women, specifically adolescent girls, and their children in targeted regions across five countries (Bangladesh, Ghana, Haiti, Nigeria and Senegal).
+The Strengthening Health Outcomes for Women and Children (SHOW) project focuses on increasing the quality, availability, use and accountability of essential maternal, newborn and child health (MNCH) care and comprehensive health services for adolescents, especially girls.
+Its aim is to reduce maternal and child deaths, particularly for the women, children and adolescent girls who face the highest related risks, within targeted regions across five countries (Bangladesh, Ghana, Haiti, Nigeria and Senegal).

-Responding to the needs of the Adolescents through gender responsive adolescent health services.
+Responding to the needs of the Adolescents through gender responsive adolescent health services report cover

 Adolescence is a major time of change in a young person’s life.
 Starting around the age of 10, the transition between childhood and adulthood is associated with physical and psychological changes1 related to puberty, as well as social interactions and relationships.
 It is not only the beginning of an individual’s sexual and reproductive life, but it is also a time when gendered roles and expectations related to adulthood intensify.2 As adolescents prepare for adulthood, socially and culturally conventional gender norms are reinforced, and their health needs enter an important stage.